scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

    it could be used in conjunction with academic programs to provide interactivity when teaching programming and computational material.
-For example, the Foundations in Data Science course at UC Berkeley already utilizes mybinder.org to provide free interactive environments for its open-source textbook.
+For example, the Foundations in Data Science course at UC Berkeley already utilizes mybinder.org to provide free interactive environments for its open source textbook.
 The Binder team hopes to find new educational uses for the technology moving forward.
 3. **Access to complex cloud infrastructure**.
 While mybinder.org provides users with restricted hardware for cost-savings purposes, a BinderHub can be deployed